Hayley Sings: Conception and production

 In addition to the traditional jazz standards MacFarlane has sung for decades, the album contains several songs that MacFarlane "thought about what kind of music Hayley would listen to."

 "She's a hippie, a child of the '60s and '70s.
-When I was growing up, my dad introduced me to groups like Simon and Garfunkel and The Beatles and Crosby, Stills and Nash.
+When I was growing up, my dad introduced me to groups like Simon and Garfunkel and The Beatles and Crosby, Stills, and Nash.
 So we decided to run with the idea of re-imagining music from my childhood, which would be appropriate for Hayley to sing."

 Promotion

-Two songs from the album were heard on American Dad!'s eighth-season premiere "Love, AD Style".
+Two songs from the album were heard on American Dad!s ninth-season premiere "Love, AD Style" that aired on Fox two days prior to the album's release.
 Nearly four minutes in the episode, Hayley is heard singing "Someone to Watch Over Me" in the shower.
 However, she is interrupted by Roger barging in; her voice inspires him to hire her as a singer for the attic bar he is opening up.
-When the performance night comes, Hayley sings "Makin' Whoopee!" to the audience's ever-increasing adoration.
+When the performance night comes, Hayley sings another song "Makin' Whoopee!" to the audience's ever-increasing adoration.

 Critical reception

-The album has thus far been met with mixed reviews by critics.
+The album was met with mixed reviews by critics.
 In his AllMusic review, Mark Deming, while praising MacFarlane's vocal ability (in particular her simple renditions of "Since You Asked" and "Loneliness"), described most of the selections as being sung with a melodrama which is "embarrassing and overbearing," as well as noting that if the album was truly Hayley Smith singing, it would either "be dominated either by Ani DiFranco tunes, hipster indie rock in the manner of the Arcade Fire, noodle-dance-friendly jam band material, or some combination thereof."
 Bill Bliss for Edge, while again praising MacFarlane's voice as having "all the qualities associated with a fine chanteuse, a stylish big band vocalist or theatre-trained ingénue," criticized the album's fifteen-track length, as "there is hardly time to zero in on one aspect of her voice before the next selection veers off into another zone of musical territory...Sliced down to seven or eight tracks, 'Hayley Sings' would have kept the animation of Rachael MacFarlane’s true talent intact."